 Problem Possible Cause Recommendation Low sensi- tivity Inefficient probe labeling Check labeling efficiency of your DIG DNA or RNA labeling by comparison to the labeled control DNA or RNA.
 Membrane The membrane quality influences sensitivity and speed of detection.
 We recommend the Nylon Membrane, positively charged, from Roche Applied Science, specially tested for chemiluminescent detection.
 Other types of nylon membranes, for example, Biodyne A (Pall) are also suitable but need longer exposure times to X-ray film.
 Some membranes may cause strong background formation.
-Nitrocellulose membranes can only be used in combination with enhancers (e.g.,, NitroBlock II, Tropix).
+Nitrocellulose membranes can only be used with the protocol described above.
 Hybridization Increase the concentration of DIG-labeled DNA or RNA probe in the hybridization solu- tion, but only to a concentration where background is still low.
 Reduce the stringency of the washing steps.
 Exposure time Increase film exposure time.
 The type of film may also influence the sensitivity.
 For best results use the Lumi-Film.
 Other X-ray films like Cronex 4 (DuPont) or Kodak XAR were tested and can also be recommended.
-High back- ground Labeling Purify DNA/RNA by phenol/chloroform extraction and/or ethanol precipitation before labeling Make sure that the probe is specific for the target sequence and does not contain cross hybridizing vector sequences.
+High back- ground Labeling Purify DNA/RNA by phenol/chloroform extraction and/or ethanol precipitation before labeling.
+Make sure that the probe is specific for the target sequence and does not contain cross hybridizing vector sequences.
 Membrane Although the protocol is optimized for the use of positively charged nylon membranes, some types which are very highly charged can cause background.
 Lot-to-lot variations in some membranes may also cause problems.
 When using the recommended nylon membrane from Roche Applied Science, which is function tested with the DIG system, these problems are avoided.
-Hybridization Important: Especially when using CDP-Star it is of utmost importance to use the recommended concentrations for DIG labeled probes (compare to DIG Applications Manual or pack inserts for the respective DIG kits).
+Hybridization Important: Especially when using CDP-Star, ready-to-use it is of utmost importance to reduce the concentration of the DIG-labeled probe to a minimum (10-20 ng/ml DIG-labeled DNA, 20-50 ng/ml DIG-labeled RNA).
+In general, half the concentration of labeled probe can be used compared to other detection substrates.
 The critical probe concentration limit (concerning background) can be determined by hybridizing with increasing probe concentrations to unloaded membranes or homologous dot blots.
-Care should be taken not to permit the membranes to dry throughout the whole procedure.
-Detection Decrease concentration of the anti-DIG-AP conjugate to 1: 50 000 (15 mU/ mI) in Blocking solution.
-This does not lead to any significant reduction of sensitivity with CDP-Star as substrate.
+Never let the membrane dry out throughout the whole procedure.
+Detection Decrease concentration of the anti-DIG-AP conjugate to 1: 50,000 (15 mU/ml) in Blocking solution.
+This does not lead to any significant reduction of sensitivity with CDP-Star, ready-to-use as substrate.
 Increase volumes of the washing and blocking solution and duration of the washing and blocking steps.
-Spotty background may be caused by precipitates in the anti-DIG-AP conjugate: remove by a short centrifugation step, 5 min at 10 000 rpm Exposure Shorten exposure time.
+Spotty background may be caused by precipitates in the anti-DIG-AP conjugate: remove by a short centrifugation step.
+Exposure Shorten exposure time.
 The signal intensity increases with time.
 CDP-Star is an extremely fast and sensitive chemiluminescent substrate, which usually requires exposure times of only 15-60 s.
-The concentration of the CDP-Star working solution in Detection buffer can be reduced to 1: 200 to 1: 500 (0.125-0.05 mM
+The concentration of the CDP-Star, ready-to use, can be reduced with the dropper.